top of page

 The Art of Layering Textures in Bespoke Interiors

 Layering textures is a fundamental technique in creating bespoke interiors that are not only visually appealing but also rich in depth and comfort.
-By combining various materials, colors, and patterns, designers can craft spaces that evoke emotion and reflect personal style.
+By combining various materials, colours, and patterns, designers can craft spaces that evoke emotion and reflect personal style.
 Here are some key aspects to consider when layering textures in interior design:

 1. Understand the Importance of Texture

 Texture adds dimension and interest to a space.
 It can create a sense of warmth, sophistication, or even playfulness, depending on how it is applied.
-Recognizing the role of texture helps in making informed design choices.
+Recognising the role of texture helps in making informed design choices.

-2. Choose a Color Palette
+2. Choose a Colour Palette

 • Start with a neutral base.